tarwn/lessthandot-hugo/blogs/content/posts/2013-06-07-sharepoint-2013-bi-part-7.md

 <span style="text-align: justify;">The wizard consists of a list of sections.
 In some sections you need to supply parameters, such as passwords or service accounts, in other sections you are not required to take action (indicated with green flags).
 If you have already setup a farm and configured some services, the wizard will detect this and will automatically fill in the necessary values.
 In our case we are dealing with a blank server.
 In each section you can also inspect the PowerShell script that eventually will do the actual configuration.
 It might come in handy if you want to do a scripted deployment in the future.
 Since the wizard executes the PowerShell statements behind the scenes, it is possible to configure SharePoint without the use of a domain controller.
 I leave it up to you to decide if you want to include a domain controller or not.</span>

 <p style="text-align: justify;">
-  I’ll go over each section where input is needed, but a lot of parameters might have already default values specified.
+  I'll go over each section where input is needed, but a lot of parameters might have already default values specified.
 </p>

 <p style="text-align: justify;">